chukwudumebiughonu/CryptChain/README.md

 * Deploying the project to Github
 * Deploying the project to Vercel for live demonstration

-## Thank you for reading, I hope you do find some insight about the project
+## Thank you for reading, I hope you do find some insight about the project!